Creating a more competitive marketplace is key

-Our market review into the provision of indirect access is aimed at gathering detailed evidence to determine whether current indirect access arrangements promote competition in the interests of those who use payment services or whether changes are needed.
+Our market review into the provision of indirect access was aimed at gathering detailed evidence to determine whether current indirect access arrangements promote competition in the interests of those who use payment services or whether changes are needed.

 Payments infrastructure market review

 Our market review into the ownership and competitiveness of payments infrastructure examined whether existing arrangements are delivering good results or whether changes are needed.